SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

 Docker Post-Installation
 =================================
-**Comment: Is the procedure here to configure Docker on your local machine?**

 Once you've installed the Docker Engine, you must configure Docker on your local machine.

 **To configure Docker on your local machine:**